-*Wireless internet will not be available at the annual conference.
-If you or a panelist needs wireless, please instead download any pages or videos ahead of time to your computer.
+*Wireless internet will be available at the annual conference in 2022.
+But if you or a panelist needs wireless, it might be wise to download any pages or videos ahead of time to your computer.

 *If there are any difficulties choosing the right audiovisual request, please email the PAMLA Executive Director or Assistant Director.

 *Be sure to be in touch with your panelists ahead of the conference, to make sure they know how much time they will have for their presentation, to get a bio from them (there are bios as part of their proposal, but they may need to expand or revise their online bio), and to make sure they are prepared, registered for the conference, and clear about the whens and wheres.

 *Most (but not all) PAMLA sessions last 90 minutes, and we ask that all sessions keep approximately twenty minutes for questions and discussion at the conclusion of the session.
 So, if you have three panelists, each may present for approximately 20 minutes.
 If you have four panelists, it is generally a good idea to ask them to keep to approximately 16 minutes.
 For roundtables and special events with more participants, do plan each panelist’s time limit and communicate such in a thoughtful, clear, and fair manner.